ngworker/lumberjack/packages/docs/lumberjack-docs-app/blog/announcing-lumberjack-v16.md

 ## Community

-We are proud and thrilled to have the great [Pierre Bouillon](https://pbouillon.github.io) contributing to our project.
+We are proud and thrilled to have [Pierre Bouillon](https://pbouillon.github.io) contributing to our project.

-We are grateful because we know how busy he is writing his new book (we are all waiting for it).

 ## DEV